workwithnaveen7/Security-Auditing-Dashboard/README.md

 `Security Auditing Dashboard`

 The Security Auditing Dashboard is a Dash web application for security auditing and data visualization.
-This application allows users to register, log in, upload Excel files, and visualize data from MySQL databases with various types of graphs.
+This application allows users to register, log in, upload Excel files, and visualize data from MySQL databases with various types of graphs and using filters

 ## Features